emilymclean/pkl-java-action/README.md

 # pkl-java-action

 Generates Java source code for a Pkl model.
-Based on version 0.26.3 of the Pkl tool/lang.

 ## Inputs